 The goal of the Mentoring Program is to support students as they become self-motivated, independent learners and citizens.
-This is achieved through a variety of academic, social and personal development strategies provided by a Professional Mentor.
+This is achieved through a variety of academic, social and personal development strategies provided by an Academic Mentor.

-The Professional Mentor promotes a proactive, collaborative approach to student success.
+Mentors promote a proactive, collaborative approach to student success.
 Mentors are the central facilitator for student issues, maintaining regular contact with students, faculty, and families.
 Mentors provide direct support as well as connect students to existing resources within the College including Tutoring, the Wellness Center, Academic Advising, Residence Life, Career and Life Planning, Disability Services, and Student Involvement to encourage optimal academic and personal achievement.

-Mentoring is intensive, with at least 3 scheduled meetings each week.
-Mentors develop strong relationships with students, providing emotional support, encouragement, and valuable feedback.
+Mentoring is intensive, with multiple scheduled meetings each week.
+Mentors develop strong relationships with students, providing support, encouragement, and valuable feedback.
 Mentors help students manage their time, stay organized, develop and reinforce good study habits, and strengthen communication skills.
 Mentors encourage thoughtful, intentional actions and decision making, though decisions are ultimately made by the student.